grzeimann/Remedy/README.md

 There are two kinds of structure we've identified in a given VIRUS amplifier.
 The first is a weakly evolving large scale structure that is typically much less than the amplifier read noise, and is removed easily from a master frame built over the night or even month.
 The second structure is on the pixel to pixel scale and is more akin to a  interference pattern.
 This structure changes rapidly throughout the night and is not easily removed.
 It is however only ~1 electron in amplitude and even less when average over a fiber in the trace direction.
 As the only modelable structure is weakly evolving with time, we opt not to make a master bias frame on a night by night basis or even month by month basis and rather allow the master dark frame to capture the weakly evolving large scale structure and not make a master bias frame at all.

+#### Gain Multiplication
+The initial units of the amplifier images are ADUs.
+We convert to electrons using the gain from the header.
+The gain was calculated in the laboratory prior to delivery at the mountain.

 #### Dark Subtraction
 The dark current in VIRUS amplifiers have <0.5 electrons in 360s exposures.
 In a given night, we take between 1 and 10 dark frames.
 We thus build a master dark frame, which includes the dark current, large scale bias structure, and some small scale pixel to pixel  interference structure.
 The master dark frame time window is a user input, and typically a period of 21 days.